Jaykul/DevOps2025/talks/OpenTelemetry/slides.md

 <!--

-Although each signal can be used independently, they are cross-cutting concerns, which require implementation throughout the stack, in each langauge and framework, in each application, in agents and servers that collect the data, and clients which may dsplay it.
+Although any signal can be used independently, they are cross-cutting concerns, which require implementation throughout the stack, in each language and framework, in each application, in agents and servers that collect the data, and maybe clients which may display it.

 Ultimately, this is the reason why we needed standards.

 Without a standard, every language and framework had it's own way of implementing logging and metrics, and they all had to implement exporters and APIs for multiple vendors.
 Any new APM vendor that wanted to enter the market had to write their own tooling, their own SDKs, their own APIs, for each and every programming language and operating system they wanted to market to.

-I interviewd for a job at DataDog years ago, when they were just planning their .NET support -- they needed to hire .NET developers who were also reverse engineers.
+I interviewed for a job at DataDog years ago, when they were just planning their .NET support -- they needed to hire .NET developers who were also reverse engineers.
 They were looking for deep experts, people who could read IL and write low-level API intercepts, who had familiarity not just with writing .NET code, but with the source code of the framework.
 And they had to do that -- hiring a whole team of people with specific language and framework skills -- for _each_ language they wanted to support.

 Open standards and open specifications are integral drivers of compatibility and collaboration.
 And yes, they make it easier for new vendors to enter the market, but they also make it possible for the big vendors to bring on-board every new language and framework, and to offload instrumentation to the framework and language authors...